scroll to top

 Renewals, Updates and Lost or Stolen Cards

-Cardholders are to promptly inform the Library of a lost card, change of address or change of personal contact information such as email and phone number.
+Cardholders are asked to promptly inform the Library of a lost card, change of address or change of personal contact information such as email and phone number.

 Library Card Application

-Residents within the Chatham Area Public Library District boundaries who are 16 years of age or older are encouraged to begin the library card application process by visiting the Library with pieces of identification from both categories as listed below.
+1. By visiting the Library with pieces of identification from both categories as listed below.
 The person applying must provide the street address of their residence on the library card application; P.O.
 Boxes will not be accepted.
 If mail is received at a post office box, both the post office box address and the street address of the residence must be given.

 Category 1: Verify Identification